GeowazM/Short_introduction_to_UAV_mapping/1_data_acquisition/readme.md

 ---

-### b) Set fligth parameters
+### b) Set flight parameters

-Set the fligth route via app and set the fligth parameters.
-The fligth parameters depend on the target area and objects.
+Set the flight route via app and set the flight parameters.
+The flight parameters depend on the target area and objects.

 Some variable depends on the object you want to map (*e.g. fligth parameters, path or the amount of GCPs*).
-* A good figure about the fligth parameters and their influence on further parameter can be found [here](https://www.researchgate.net/figure/Different-parameters-in-drone-flights-The-outer-box-represents-the-target-variables_fig1_333403653)
+* A good figure about the flight parameters and their influence on further parameter can be found [here](https://www.researchgate.net/figure/Different-parameters-in-drone-flights-The-outer-box-represents-the-target-variables_fig1_333403653)
-* A comprehensive scientific paper by [Mesas-Carrascosa et al. (2016)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5134497/) cover the role of several fligth parameters including good examples
+* A comprehensive scientific paper by [Mesas-Carrascosa et al. (2016)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5134497/) cover the role of several flight parameters including good examples

 <br>